refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 } = useForm();
 ```

-We are grabbing the `onFinish` object returned from the **refine** core and passing it to React Hook Form's `handleSubmit()` submission handler which upon submission passes the field values to `dataProvider.create()` method under the hood.
+We are grabbing the `onFinish` object returned from the **refine** core and passing it to React Hook Form's `handleSubmit()` submission handler which upon submission passes the field values to the `dataProvider.create()` method under the hood.
 Notice we are registering the fields with React Hook Form's `register()` method for controlling the fields and emitting error messages.

-Notice, we are not passing any resource name to `useForm()`.
+Notice that we are not passing any resource name to `useForm()`.
 Like `useTable()`, it is inferred from the current URL.

 We are also using the `useSelect()` core hook to fetch and populate `categories` items to present inside `<select />` fields.